On the solutions of universal differential equation by noncommutative Picard-Vessiot theory: Introduction

-Hence, in Section \ref{free} bellow, as an extension of the treatment on polylogarithms in \eqref{Li} (resp. hyperlogarithms in \eqref{hyperlogarithms}) we will construct an other grouplike series for computing solution of \eqref{KZn}, denoted by $\F_{KZ_n}$, such that
+Hence, in Section \ref{free} below, as an extension of the treatment on polylogarithms in \eqref{Li} (resp. hyperlogarithms in \eqref{hyperlogarithms}) we will construct an other grouplike series for computing solution of \eqref{KZn}, denoted by $\F_{KZ_n}$, such that